Researchers, funders and institutions are increasingly concerned about the impact of their work and returns on their investments.

 - Authors: How often authors of each mention talks about scholarly articles influences the contribution of mention.

-On the ASHAWire journal platform, the overall score for each article is displayed below the authors’ names and via the ‘Article Usage Statistics’ link on the right of the page.
+On the ASHAWire journal platform, the overall score for each article is displayed in the sidebar on the right side of the article page.

 Altmetric on ASHAWire